Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITHOUT-PYTHON.md

 /sp.clarify
 ```

-Optional, but useful when requirements are unclear.
+Use this when requirements are unclear or incomplete.

+This step is optional but recommended when clarification is needed.

+---

 ## 4. Plan